emfcamp/emfnoc/configbuilders/README.md

 --------

 These script generate various bits of EMF config from our master Google Docs spreadsheet.
-A sanitised version of the spreadsheet will be uploaded here in due course.
+A sanitised version of the spreadsheet with only the necessary data can be found in ../archives/2014/documents/NOC Team Combined - REDACTED.xlsx

 gen-dhcp.py - Generates the DHCP server scopes

 gen-icinga.py - generates switch and link monitoring

-gen-icinga.php - 2012 icinga generation, not used this time around, has additional monitoring for servers but not links
+gen-icinga.php - 2012 icinga generation, not used this time around, has additional monitoring for servers but not links, because davidc couldn't be bothered to learn python last time round

 gen-labels.py - generates labels for the switches (after gen-switch.py --template=label)